fadliawan/django-express-bench/README.md

 Apache Bench making 1000 requests with 20 concurrent connections.

     ab -n 1000 -c 20 http://host:port/api/posts/?limit=10

+As for Express-MySQL it's soo underperforming so for the moment I ran it against only 100 requests to prevent it boiling my CPU :(

 Test results can be found inside `results/` folder.